 With offices in Eastlakes and Mascot, SECC works to reduce isolation through community.

 SECC runs a range of community inclusion programs designed for children, young people, families, carers, and seniors.

 SECC staff are friendly, professional, and many speak different languages.

 SECC has a voluntary board of directors which includes local community members.

-It has been operating in Eastlakes for almost 42 years, and recently opened The SECC Community Hub in Mascot.
+The charity has been operating in Eastlakes for over 40 years, and runs The SECC Community Hub in Mascot.

 We’re here for you.